Luk-kar/DS_salaries_project/scraper/README.md

 ## Wish-list ✨

 1. Optimizing the speed of the script.
-Get rid of all artificial pause scripts.
+Get rid of the need for all artificial pause scripts.
 2. Making the driver more stealthy.
-3. Searching job offers by Country/State.
-4. Refactor the code to more of the paradigm Object Oriented Programming (OOP) approach than Functional Programming (FP).
+3. Refactor the code to more of the paradigm Object Oriented Programming (OOP) approach than Functional Programming (FP).
    It's just easier to maintain in the long term.
-5. Add log errors to a file `errors.log`.
+4. Add log errors to a file `errors.log`.
-6. Add not crushing `"headless"` mode for the Chrome driver for daily usage (`debug_mode=false`).
+5. Add not crushing `"headless"` mode for the Chrome driver for daily usage (`debug_mode=false`).

 ## Non-wish-list and troubleshoots, and as intended 🔥